jckarter/clay/doc/language-reference.md

         var x, y = oneAndTwo();
     }

 Variable names are scoped from after the binding statement to the end of their enclosing block.
 New binding names may shadow module-global names, variable names from outer scopes, or previous bindings from the same block.
-Variable names are bound after the right hand expression is evaluated, so the right-hand expression may refer to outer bindings before they are shadowed.
+Variable names are bound after the right-hand expression is evaluated, so the right-hand expression may refer to outer bindings before they are shadowed.

     // Example
     var x = 1;